Covalent hadronic molecules induced by shared light quarks: Introduction

 In this paper we shall systematically examine the Feynman diagrams corresponding to the $\bar D^{(*)} \Sigma_c^{(*)}$, $\bar D^{(*)} \Lambda_c$, $D^{(*)} \bar K^{*}$, and $D^{(*)} \bar D^{(*)}$ hadronic molecular states.
 We shall apply the method of QCD sum rules to investigate the light-quark-exchange term $\Pi_{Q}$, and study its contributions to these states.
 Based on the obtained results, we shall study the binding mechanism induced by shared light quarks.
 This mechanism is somewhat similar to the covalent bond in chemical molecules induced by shared electrons, so we call such hadronic molecules ``covalent hadronic molecules''.

-Based on the obtained results, we shall further propose a model-independent hypothesis: ``the light-quark-exchange interaction is attractive when the shared light quarks are totally antisymmetric so that obey the Pauli principle''.
+Based on the obtained results, we shall further propose a model-independent hypothesis: {\it the light-quark-exchange interaction is attractive when the shared light quarks are totally antisymmetric so that obey the Pauli principle}.
 We shall apply this hypothesis to predict some possibly-existing covalent hadronic molecules.
-Their binding energies can be at the 10~MeV level, considering the $P_c/P_{cs}$ and $X_0(2900)$~\cite{Aaij:2020hon,Aaij:2020ypa} states as possible covalent hadronic molecules.
+We shall also build a toy model to formulize this picture and estimate their binding energies.
+Our model has four parameters, which are fixed by considering the $P_c/P_{cs}$ and the recently observed $T_{cc}^+$~\cite{LHCb:2021auc,LHCb:2021vvq} as possible covalent hadronic molecules.